Why You Might Want to Steer Clear of Melamine Dishes

 Where is Melamine Found?

 Melamine can be found in pretty much every type of dishware, cups, plates, bowls and utensils as the compound makes these things dishwasher safe, inexpensive to produce, and extremely durable (2).
 Remember how I mentioned before that these plates don't look like they're plastic?
 Now would probably be a good time to reiterate the dangers of plastic dishware and talk about how melamine dishware is deceivingly safe.
-Even though melamine dishware doesn't look plastic, melamine can leach into food after dishes are repeatedly microwaved or used to hold both hot and acidic foods.
+Even though melamine dishware doesn't look like plastic, melamine can leach into food after dishes are repeatedly microwaved or used to hold both hot and acidic foods (3).
 Don't go putting those hot-of-the-grill burgers onto your new summer plates!

 Bottom line: stay away from dishes and containers made of plastic and melamine.
 As always, we've rounded up the best melamine and plastic-free outdoor dishware to make the transition easier (updated for 2019!)
 We also have some great options for melamine-free baby dishes.

 How Do I Prevent Melamine Ingestion?